-6.3 Metropolitan events / Area events
+Metropolitan events/Area events

-Each Region may hold each year up to six events that do not meet the definition of a Tournament (defined on page E4).
+Each Region may hold each year up to six events that do not meet the definition of a Tournament (page E4).
 Of these events, only three shall be for the award of "A" Points (3A or 5A); the other three shall be 8B Point Tournaments.

-Regions must furnish full details of any proposed events in their areas to the Secretary of NZ Bridge by 30 April in the year in which the schedule is being produced.
+Regions must furnish full details of any proposed events in their areas to the Secretary of NZ Bridge at least 12 months in advance.